Best Practices for Pricing

 - How many custom microservices should you use?

-The following are what Beamable recommends you do to achieve the highest value with the Beamable platform.
+The following are the steps that Beamable recommends to achieve the highest value with the Beamable platform.

 Minimize your API calls